Niche Blog Ideas – 3 Steps to Finding a Blog Niche

 This is going to be yet another post in our series on How to Start a Profitable Blog and it’s all about niche blog ideas to help you find your blogging niche!

 We’re going to show you the 3 common mistakes people make when finding their niche and 3 easy steps to getting started!

-For those of you that don’t know, Lauren and I started blogging around 11 months ago and now earn 10k + per month blogging.
+For those of you that don’t know, Lauren and I started blogging around 11 months ago and now earn 10k + per month as full-time bloggers.

 Oh and don’t worry, it’s in a topic unrelated to blogging.